 - look back and reflect on the solution.

-Of course, as we point out, problem solving can be more complicated than this.
+Of course, problem solving can be more complicated than this.

 The selection and use of strategies is a part of the process of problem solving.
 An understanding of specific problem solving strategies helps make problems clearer, simpler and more manageable.
 It also helps students develop better problem solving skills.